-The evaluation process consists of multiple phases that each includes an initial eligibility review and a thorough technical review.
+The evaluation process consists of multiple phases that each include an initial eligibility review and a thorough technical review.
 Rigorous technical reviews are conducted by reviewers that are experts in the subject matter of the FOA.
 Ultimately, the Selection Official considers the recommendations of the reviewers, along with other considerations such as program policy factors, in determining which applications to select.

-2. Pre-Selection Interviews
+2. PRE-SELECTION INTERVIEWS